 While studying science and becoming an epidemiologist in the 70s, I really had no concept of a God other than when I’d yell out of despair or remember praying to stay out of trouble.
 After my first of three near death experiences, I began to ‘see’ there is something out there that guides, leads, directs us.
 I began to see life as a big chess board and something is moving us around to place us in positions where we need to learn a lesson or embrace passionately.
 As we grow, we learn when to stay in a situation or when it time to close the door for a new venture, a new chapter.

 For years, as I fought the PTSD of the accident and opened my mind to the possibilities of a God, I would slowly test my insight, intuition, evolving psychic self and discovered the coincidences that were unique to me at a time of confusion The more I allowed the day to unfold as it was meant to, the more spiritual I felt, connected to the world, in the flow of people and events around me.

 I remember sitting in my then therapist’s office a few months after the plane crash and I said, “I think God put me on that plane.”
-The therapist leaned forward and asked, “God?!
+The therapist learned forward and asked, “God?!
 What does God have to do with it?”
-I felt attacked, misunderstood, and embarrassed.
+I felt attacked, misunderstood and embarrassed.
 But I knew there is/was something bigger than just being a passenger on a plane.
-I could not put into words what I had seen and felt as a result of an out-of-body experience, hearing voices that were not of my own.
-I was beginning to say things to people about potential events in their lives.
+I could not put into words what I had seen and felt as a result of an out of body experience, hearing voices that were not of my own.
+I was beginning to say things to people of potential events in their lives.
 Events would occur and my psychic/spiritual self was coming out of a cocoon and emerge as a butterfly.